0branch/boron/doc/copr.md

 Only a single options command can be used in any project file.

-There is one predefined project option called `debug_mode` which if set true will configure the build in the same was as the [debug] command line option.
+There is one predefined project option called `debug_mode` which if set true will configure the build in the same way as the [debug] command line option.

 The defined options can be set on the Copr command line using the colon argument syntax.